-Located in southern Cabarrus County, between the cities of Concord and Charlotte, Harrisburg, NC is a fast-growing town surrounded by the activities and attractions of a major metropolitan area.
-Within miles reside various institutes of higher learning, arenas and music venues, events centers, hotels, shopping and more.
+Located in southern Cabarrus County, between the cities of Concord and Charlotte, Harrisburg is a fast-growing town surrounded by the activities and attractions of a major metropolitan area.
+Within miles, there arevarious institutes of higher learning, arenas and music venues, events centers, hotels, shopping and more.

-Within 20 miles, you can find Bank of America Stadium (home to the NFL’s Carolina Panthers), Time Warner Cable Arena (home to the NBA’s Charlotte Bobcats and the AHL’s Charlotte Checkers) and CMC-Northeast Stadium (home to the Single-A baseball team Kannapolis Intimidators).
-The triple-A baseball team Charlotte Knights play nearby at the new Knights Stadium in uptown Charlotte.
+Within 20 miles, you can find Bank of America Stadium (home to the NFL’s Carolina Panthers), Time Warner Cable Arena (home to the NBA’s Charlotte Hornets and the AHL’s Charlotte Checkers) and CMC-Northeast Stadium (home to the Single-A baseball team Kannapolis Intimidators).
+The triple-A baseball team, Charlotte Knights, play nearby at the new Knights Stadium in uptown Charlotte.

 In nearby Concord, the Old Courthouse Theatre and Davis Theater host a variety of performances throughout the year.
 In downtown Charlotte, the Mint Museum of Art, the North Carolina Blumenthal Performing Arts Center, the Bechtler Museum of Modern Art, Harvey B. Gantt Center for African American Arts & Culture and Charlotte’s historic NoDa arts district offer diverse activities for arts and culture.